-Elizabeth Spaulding - Obituary
+ELIZABETH SPAULDING - Obituary

 Betty is survived by her husband, David; son Christopher and his wife Monica and grandchildren Brady, Caden and Sonia Renza Elizabeth of Belle Mead, NJ; son Douglas of Highland Park, NJ; sister Kathleen Sinkinson and her husband George Karadimas of Ellicott City, MD; sister Lorraine Fiorello and her husband David of Berwyn, PA; brother Edward Sinkinson and his wife Colleen of Lewes, Delaware; several nieces and nephews, three grandnephews and a grandniece.

-Visitation will be 5:00 PM to 7:00 PM Wednesday at Selover Funeral Home, 555 Georges Road, North Brunswick.
-A funeral Mass will be 10:00 AM Thursday at St. Charles Borromeo R.C.
+Visitation will be 5:00 to 7:00 P.M.
+Wednesday at SELOVER FUNERAL HOME, 555 Georges Road, North Brunswick.
+A Funeral Mass will be 10:00 A.M.
+Thursday at St. Charles Borromeo R.C.
 Church, 47 Skillman Road, Skillman, NJ.
-Burial will follow in Holy Cross Burial Park in South Brunswick, NJ.
+Burial will follow in Holy Cross Burial Park in So.
+Brunswick, NJ.
 In lieu of flowers, please make contributions to the Pulmonary Fibrosis Foundation, 230 East Ohio Street, Chicago, IL, 60611.
-Covid-19 attendance limitations will apply at the funeral home and church, Mass will be live streamed on the church's website at www.borromeo.org
+Covid-19 attendance limitations will apply at the funeral home and church, Mass will be live streamed on the church's website at www.borromeo.org.